MartinR2345/MiniComplianceProgram/README.md

  <strong>ISO 27001 Annex A Framework Information:</strong><br>
 https://www.isms.online/iso-27001/annex-a-2022/

- I chose <strong>(ISO 27001 Annex A framework)</strong> for my healthcare clinic scenario because it's globally recognized, risk based, and structured for exactly what SaveRecords needs, which is protecting PII and PHI in a systematic way.
+ I chose <strong>(ISO 27001 Annex A framework)</strong> for the healthcare clinic (SaveRecords) because it's globally recognized and risk based.
+This is exactly what  SaveRecords needs, when it comes to protecting PII and PHI in a systematic way.

  <strong>ISO 27001 (Annex A)</strong> has 93 controls grouped under four themes:
 <ul>